GSA-TTS/identity-handbook/_articles/appdev-i18n.md

 - English (U.S.)
 - French (Canada)
 - Spanish (Mexico)
+- Chinese (Simplified)

 Translations are requested when content is added or updated on secure.login.gov and login.gov.
-You can find specific guidance on how to request translations in the [Login.gov guidance document](https://docs.google.com/document/d/1-wNXxyvxrsUeHkMOfhBpoSTCTZULOXNlCkBdNxiLa3c/edit).
+You can find specific guidance on how to request translations in the [Login.gov standard operating procedure](https://docs.google.com/document/d/16MacAb1WKiQJJ634Cpjg8WkziiyMJMopA07rUpHP2Vs/edit?tab=t.0#heading=h.l6bljy4rjlyu).

 **NOTE:** partners.login.gov and developers.login.gov are not expected to be translated.